sanjaysingh765/MMB_chapter/README.md

    <code>Rscript JASPAR.R G10Hpro</code>

    The file <code> G10Hpro </code> contains the promoter sequence in FASTA format.
 After successful completeion, a directory  <code>G10Hpro.result </code> with raw data, a table  <code>G10Hpro.result.csv </code> and an image  <code>G10Hpro.png </code> file will be created.

+   # Citation

+   Please cite this book chapter if you find these scripts useful for your work

+   For any question and comment, please email me -  ssi228@uky.edu